 Many platforms make money by placing targeted advertising in front of the viewer.
 This type of model can be win-win, as many ad supported platforms provide the filmmaker with a portion of the ad revenue.
 The viewer gets to watch your movie without making a transaction.

-In the United States, Hulu has gained popularity as a great way to watch popular television shows and movies on demand.
+In the United States, Tubi has gained popularity as a great way to watch popular television shows and movies on demand.
 Unlike transactional platforms, Hulu makes their money by peppering content with advertisements.
 And assuming they acquire your title, Hulu will pay you a portion of the advertising revenue.

 Leveraging VOD Release Windows